Peugeot Boxer van review

 Cab and Interior

 The Boxer cab includes plenty of stowage space, including two large glove boxes, one in the centre of the dashboard and the other in the usual place on the passenger side.
-The dash moulding includes a number of additional storage options plus there are large door bins, storage space under the seats and a shelf above the windscreen.
+The dash moulding includes a number of additional storage options on top of the dashboard plus there are large door bins, storage space under the seats and a shelf above the windscreen.
 The Boxer takes some beating when it comes to laying on places to keep your stuff.

 |L1H1 low roof van||2,254mm||2,050mm||4,963mm|